kburnik/genetic-algorithm/README.md

 bits.
 The fitness functions is predefined and you can see it in [this graph](http://bit.ly/ui-lab5-dobrota-graf).

-Fitness proportionate selection algorithm is used for population selection.
-No elitism is involved.
-Crossing over is done as a single point cross over.
-Mutation is done by flipping random number of bits up to 9.

 You can use command line arguments to control the genetic parameters.

 ```
 python ga.py -h
 ```

+You can choose the selection strategy with `-t` or `--selection_strategy` flag:

+* `fitness-proportional` Fitness proportionate selection algorithm is used for population selection.
+Crossing over is done as a single point cross over.
+  Mutation is done by flipping random number of bits up to 9.

+* `uniform` Uniform selection is used and crossover is done by copying the same bits of the parents to the child and the remaining different bits are randomly chosen from each parent.

+If you want elitism, just use the `-e` or `--elitism` flag.

 The program will output the random seed used to stderr so you can reproduce each run.